 Southwest’s plan included temporarily changing its digital platform branding to a ‘dark’ version pre-produced in the event of a crisis–a plain blue with a monochrome logo.
 Southwest canceled advertising and other promotional activities and halted publishing the next in-flight magazine so the CEO could rewrite a sensitive column.
 The communications team also removed all photos, logos, and other assets from its digital properties and any platforms that could appear inappropriate or tone-deaf.

-Supported by the appropriate steady stream of messaging published across Southwest’s social media, media and press interest focused on two key storylines–the investigation of potential metal fatigue in the engine fan blades and the exemplary performance of the crew, captained by a female former US Navy fighter pilot.
+Supported by the appropriate steady stream of messaging published across Southwest’s social media, media, and press interest, focused on two key storylines–the investigation of potential metal fatigue in the engine fan blades and the exemplary performance of the crew, captained by a female former US Navy fighter pilot.

 While the news coverage was mainly negative, conversations on social media were more balanced.
 In particular, the airline’s social media response was praised as timely and transparent.